 The anterior and posterior segmental medullary arteries are derived from spinal branches of a number of arteries, before entering the vertebral canal through the intervertebral foramina.

 The great anterior segmental artery of Adamkiewicz reinforces circulation to the inferior 2/3 of the spinal cord, and is found on the left in the majority of individuals.

 The radicular arteries supply (and follow the path of) the anterior and posterior nerve roots.
 Some radicular arteries may also contribute to supplying the spinal cord.

 The brain is particularly sensitive to oxygen starvation.
 A stroke is an acute development of a neurological deficit, due to a disturbance in the blood supply of the brain.

 There are four main causes of a cerebrovascular accident:

-- Embolism – Obstruction of a blood vessel by an emboli formed elsewhere.
+- Embolism – obstruction of a blood vessel by an embolus formed elsewhere.

 Out of these four, the most common cause is embolism.
-In many patients, an atherosclerotic emboli will arise from the vessels of the neck.
+In many patients, the atherosclerotic embolus arises from the vessels of the neck.

 Once the artery wall has ruptured, it is a medical emergency, and the patient is likely to die unless treated swiftly.
 Treatment of an intracerebral aneurysm is surgical.